Lids Careers | Opportunities in Retail & Sports Merchandise

 Mall & Event-Based Roles

-Lids doesn’t just operate in traditional storefronts—it also runs event-based retail locations that need staff trained to work in fast, high-energy settings.
+Lids doesn’t just operate in traditional storefronts.
+It also runs event-based retail locations that need staff trained to work in fast, high-energy settings.

 • Stadium Retail Associate